CurveDocs/curve-docs/docs/scrvusd/crosschain/oracle-v2/oracle.md

     === "Example"

-        This example updates the price of the scrvUSD token.
+        This example updates the price of scrvUSD.

         ```py
         >>> ScrvusdOracleV2.update_price()